htw-imi-wtat1/module-handbook/README.md

-# Example for Sprint 02
+# Example for Getting Programming with Node Sprints 02 and 03

 * for [WTAT1 SoSe 20](https://bkleinen.github.io/classes/ss2020/wtat1/topics/topic-04-first-express-app/)
+* see backlog below

 ## Usage

 * start with

     nodemon main.js

 # Sprint 03

 This sprint is about persisting data in the database.